atomvm/AtomVM/doc/src/getting-started-guide.md

 ## Getting Started on the STM32 platform

 > TODO will se distribute a binary image for STM32?

+## Getting Started on the Raspberry Pi Pico platform

+> TODO

 ## Getting Started on the Generic UNIX platform